-In 2014 and 2013, there were no transfers between Level 1 and Level 2 fair value measurements.
+In 2015 and 2014, there were no transfers between Level 1 and Level 2 fair value measurements.
 Non-financial asset determined under Level 3 includes investment properties.
-No transfers between any level of the fair value hierarchy took place in the equivalent comparative period.
+No transfers between any levels of the fair value hierarchy took place in the equivalent comparative period.
 There were also no changes in the purpose of any financial asset that subsequently resulted in a different classification of that asset.